Victoryismine52/mining-syndicate-platform/packages/code-explorer/Frontend_Developer-Simon_Hesher.md

   function selection and drop events.
 - Extended Function Browser tests for filter clearing, multiple selection callbacks, and verifying node coordinates on canvas drops.
+- Validated the Function Browser against the new endpoint with drag-and-drop to the Composition Canvas, broadening tests for filtering, selection, and node placement.

 ## 🔮 Future Designs
 - Cross-fade transitions when switching between the Function Browser, Canvas, and Code Pane.